StydeNet/html/README.md

 This is an extension of the Laravel Collective [HTML package](https://github.com/laravelcollective/html) and will be very useful for you if you are working in a custom CMS, an admin panel or basically any project that needs to generate dynamic HTML.

-## Quickstart
+## How to install

-Begin by installing this package through Composer.
+1. You can install this package through Composer.
 Do this either by running `composer require styde/html ~1.0` or adding `styde/html: ~1.0` to your `composer.json` and running `composer update`.

-Next, add your new provider to the `providers` array of `config/app.php`
+2. Next, add your new provider to the `providers` array of `config/app.php`

 ```
   'providers' => [